Clean Cart Not Charging or Hitting? Fix It Now

 CauseExplanationSolution

-Stored in heatLeaving the device in a hot car, in direct sunlight, or near heat sources degrades oil qualityStore in a cool, dry place.
+Stored in heatDirect sunlight, hot car, or heat sources degrade oil qualityStore in a cool, dry place.
 Discard if oil has darkened significantly.

-Counterfeit deviceFake Clean Carts use cheap coils and low-quality oil that burns easilyVerify with the real vs fake guide.
+Counterfeit deviceFake Clean Carts use cheap coils and low-quality oil that burns easilyVerify with the Real vs Fake guide.
 If counterfeit, stop using immediately.

-Blinking Light / LED Indicators
+LED Light Indicators

 LED BehaviorMeaningAction